gusztavvargadr/packer/README.md

 Finished executing task: packer-info
 ```

-This means that this configuration supports building a box with the output format `virtualbox-ovf` (resulting in the native VirtualBox image format), and also boxes to be used with Vagrant directly with the respective virtualization provider (`virtualbox-vagrant`, `hyperv-vagrant`).
+This means that this configuration supports building a box with the native VirtualBox image format (`virtualbox-ovf`), and also boxes to be used with Vagrant directly with the respective virtualization provider (`virtualbox-vagrant`, `hyperv-vagrant`).
 Under the hood, `virtualbox-vagrant` will simply reuse the output of `virtualbox-ovf`, so the build time can be reduced significantly.

 Now, invoke the `restore` command with the name of the template you want to build to create the template and the related resources.
 For example, for the native VirtualBox image format, type the following command: